Chapter 1: The pain in Kei's Heart.

 As the blasting continued, Maho was becoming more and more frustrated by her inability to score a single hit.
 Finally, she dialed Miruru up to full power and directed a blast of energy to a point several feet in front of Kei's line of flight.
 The resulting hole was over six feet in diameter and just as deep.
 Kei, unable to dodge the hazard as the ground was blown out from under his feet, fell down the side, finally coming to a halt with his body lying motionless in the bottom of the crater.

 "I hope I didn't over do it," thought Maho to herself as she drifted lower over his motionless body.
 Still hovering at a safe distance, she looked down upon him checking his body for any obvious sign of injury.

 "You suckered me like this once before Kei," Maho said, "I'm not going to fall for the same trick twice."

 Still Kei remained motionless; carefully Maho prodded his backside, levitating to a safe distance above him after each attempt.
 After the third time when Kei still refused to respond, Maho started to get worried, her mother had wanted her to be proactive but she did not think that putting her sister's husband into a coma could be considered a positive development.

 Finally, Maho was satisfied that Kei really was unconscious so she landed beside him and rolled him over to check his breathing.
 When she did so Kei's eyes suddenly flew open.
 Maho had been wary of just such an occurrence and quickly levitated herself away.
-Faster still though was Kei's reaction, he rolled to his feet and leapt into the air and grabbed her by one of her ankles with both hands.
+Faster still though, was Kei's reaction, he rolled to his feet and leapt into the air grabbing one of her ankles with both hands.